 Minn.
 Stat.
-Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Part III.
+Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Part IV.
 Independent Board PowersStatutory Cities (Utility & Park Boards) § 412.271, subd.
 6 A. Has any independent board, which is authorized to disburse funds without the approval of the council, met the requirements of Minn.
 Stat. § 412.271, subds.
-4 and 5 (found as Part II.E. and F. above)?
-NOTE: In reviewing the above subdivisions with regard to independent boards, the term "council" shall be considered to be the "board or commission" and the money for the fund may be obtained from any undedicated fund under its jurisdiction.
-Part IV.
-Claims and Disbursements - Counties and Statutory Cities §§ 412.271, A. Delegation of Authority for Paying Certain Claims subd.
+4 and 5 (found as Part II.E. and II.F., above)?
+Note: In reviewing the above subdivisions with regard to independent boards, the term "council" shall be considered to be the "board or commission" and the money for the fund may be obtained from any undedicated fund under its jurisdiction.
+Part V. Claims and Disbursements - Counties § 384.13 For all disbursements made on warrants: A. Was the money disbursed by the county treasurer upon allowance of the county board, upon the warrant of the board chair, attested by the county auditor; or B. paid upon the warrant of the auditor, upon the proper certificate of the person, officer, or tribunal allowing the claim in cases in which the precise amount was fixed by law, or authorized to be fixed by some other person, officer, or tribunal, was the claim?
+C. If the county population was 150,000 or less, was each warrant so drawn that when signed by the treasurer it becomes a check on the county depository?
+Part VI.
+Delegation of Authority to Pay Claims - Counties and Statutory Citi ies §§ 412.271, subd.
 8, & 375.18, subd.
-1b Did the county board or city council delegate its authority to pay certain claims made against the county or city by adopting a resolution authorizing a specified county or city administrative official to pay the claims that meet the standards and procedures established by the board or council?
-2. Does the county board or city council have adequate internal accounting and administrative control procedures to ensure the proper disbursement of public funds, including regular and frequent review of the county or city administrative officials' actions by the board or council?
-Was a list of all claims paid under the procedures established by the county board or city council presented to the board or council at the next regularly scheduled meeting after payment of the claim? and a.
-In the case of a city, is the city one which prepares annual audited financial statements which have been attested to by an independent certified public accountant, public accountant, or the state auditor? or b.
+1b A. Did the county board or city council delegate its authority to pay certain claims made against the county or city by adopting a resolution authorizing a specified county or city administrative official to pay the claims that meet the standards and procedures established by the board or council?
+B. Does the county board or city council have adequate internal accounting and administrative control procedures to ensure the proper disbursement of public funds, including regular and frequent review of the county or city administrative officials' actions by the board or council?
+C. Was a list of all claims paid under the procedures established by the county board or city council presented to the board or council at the next regularly scheduled meeting after payment of the claim? and In the case of a city, is the city one which prepares annual audited financial statements which have been attested to by an independent certified public accountant, public accountant, or the state auditor? or 2.
 In the case of a county, is the county not a home rule charter county for which the county charter provides an alternative method of paying claims?